bclindner/todoapp/README.md

 This will build a runnable fat JAR in `target/todo-0.0.1-SNAPSHOT.jar`.

-From here, just run:
+You can run this JAR file with the aforementioned external properties via:

 ```
-java -jar target/todo-0.0.1-SNAPSHOT.jar -
+java -jar todo-0.0.1-SNAPSHOT.jar
 ```

-This will start the app up with the settings you specify, without need for any external dependencies.
+This should start the app up with the default settings, without need for any external dependencies or a Tomcat install.

+You can include your application.properties file in the same directory when launching to apply your settings.

 ## Potential Enhancements